 A significant change to the modelling methodology since the 2005 assessment (Vincent el al., 2007) has been the decision to implement a calibration based on monitoring data from the national network.
-This decision was made to ensure that the model result was realistically consistent with the measurements which were unexpectedly elevated during 2008 as a result of meteorological conditions.
-The methodology has been continued into the modelling for 2009.
+This decision was made to ensure that the model result was realistically consistent with the measurements.
 Particular consideration was given to appropriate application of calibration factors to the model, and for this reason separate calibration factors were derived for the area and point source components of the model.